-If you have ever been to Italy, you'll instantly know about Limoncello.
-Lemons seem to be one of the important
+If you have ever been to Italy, you will instantly know about Italian Limoncello.

 Check out more delicious Limoncello recipes:

 This is my (Linda Stradley) personal recipe for Italian Limoncello that my husband and I make every year.